hernantz/blog/content/checksums-matter.md

 When serving those files, you send a url to the user to fetch the file.

-Now you may think that just by using a token or https that will be enough to download the right file from the server, after all, the ssl handshake will ensure you connect to the right server, the url was built and served in a trusted environment and the TCP protocol will take care of ensuring the transfer succeeds and gracefully handle any network errors/disconnects.
+Now you may think that just by using a token or https that will be enough to download the right file from the server, after all, the SSL handshake will ensure you connect to the right server, the url was built and served in a trusted environment and the TCP protocol will take care of ensuring the transfer succeeds and gracefully handle any network errors/disconnects.